yihao03/tp/docs/UserGuide.md

 #### Adding a Class — `addclass`

-Create a new tuition class and add to the address book.
+Create a new tuition class and add it to the address book.

 **Format:**